-I am a geographer and currently teach at Dartmouth College in New Hampshire.
-I grew up in Portland, Oregon, received an anthropology degree at Yale University, and then discovered geography and got a PhD at the University of California at Berkeley.
+I am a geographer and teach at Dartmouth College in New Hampshire.
+I grew up in Portland, Oregon, studied anthropology at Yale University, and then discovered geography.
+I received my PhD from the University of California at Berkeley.

-I have been fortunate to receive support for this research from the National Science Foundation, the Radcliffe Institute for Advanced Studies, the Mellon Foundation, and the American Council of Learned Societies.
+I have been fortunate to receive support for my research from the National Science Foundation, the Radcliffe Institute for Advanced Studies, the Mellon Foundation, and the American Council of Learned Societies.

 I have written two books, Fresh and French Beans, as well as articles and opinion pieces for both the scholarly and popular press.